zschaeffer/dsp/01-set_up_repo.md

 Let's put this all together now!

+a. `git status`

 In your local repository, edit the files for the problem statement with your solution.

 Go to your terminal.
-If you type `git status`, you should get a message like this:
+If you type `$ git status`, you should get a message like this:

 IMAGE